slamdata/quasar-jdbc/README.md

 The SlamData Engine API server must be running and accessible via the network.
 See [slamdata/slamengine](/slamdata/slamengine).

-You open a connection using the host name and port of the SlamEngine server, with a URL like `http://localhost:8080/`.
+You open a connection using a URL made up of the scheme `slamengine`, the host name and port of the SlamData server, and the path within the SlamData filesystem where your source files are found.

+For example `slamengine://localhost:8080/test/`.

 ### From Java